MicrosoftDocs/learn/learn-pr/wwl-azure/manage-git-repositories/includes/5-implement-scalar-cross-repo.md

 Git submodules provide a way to include a Git repository as a subdirectory within another Git repository.
 This is useful when you want to include external code or libraries in your project.
 When you add a Git submodule, Git creates a text file called a ".gitmodules" file that contains information about the submodule, including its URL and the commit it's currently pointing to.

 Git sub repositories represent a newer approach to including a Git repository as a subdirectory within another Git repository.
-Unlike submodules, sub repositories are managed by a separate tool called "git-subrepo" and do not require a separate ".gitmodules" file.
+Unlike submodules, sub repositories are managed by a separate tool called "git-subrepo" and don't require a separate ".gitmodules" file.
 Additionally, sub repositories can be split off into their own standalone repositories at any time, while submodules always remain as part of the main repository.

 ### Promoting cross-repository sharing